|CAO Points Range

 Placement or Study Abroad Information

+By fourth year you will be teaching over the entire school year for a minimum of four hours per week in addition to participating in various associated activities in your school.
 By the time you graduate, you will have accumulated considerable teaching experience and this makes our graduates very attractive to schools seeking inspirational science teachers.

 Skills and Careers Information